The popularity of meal prep is steadily rising as more people become aware of its numerous...

 For example, you may fast for 16 hours but overeat during the 8 hours because of cravings.
 In such cases, you are more likely to gain weight rather than lose it.

-However, this issue is controllable if you can maintain a calorie deficit and not resort to binge eating.
-Of course, if you cannot keep your hunger in control, you should avoid intermittent fasting.
+However, this issue is manageable if you can maintain a calorie deficit and avoid binge eating.
+Of course, if you cannot control your hunger, you should avoid intermittent fasting.

 Is Intermittent Fasting Right For You?